Some girls can't wait for them to come and look forward to their arrival as they would their birthday, first kiss, or a soccer championship.

 A first bra used to be called a "training bra" — it was for girls who didn't yet fit into the cups of standard-size bras, but needed basic support and comfort.

 These days, many girls' first bra is a sports bra, a type of bra worn by active women of any age.
-Sports bras prevent fully grown breasts from jiggling around when a woman is playing sports or exercising.
-Because they're flatter in the cup area, sports bras also make really good first bras for many girls.
+Sports bras prevent breasts from jiggling around when a woman is playing sports or exercising.
+Because they're flatter in the cup area, sports bras also make good first bras for many girls.
 In fact, because of sports bras, and dresses and tops that have built-in bras, a girl might not need a training bra or a more traditional bra early on.
 Not all sports bras are alike, so a girl should try on a few to figure out which ones she prefers.

-In addition to sports bras, there are a lot of other types of bras.
+Besides sports bras, there are a lot of other types of bras.
 The most natural-looking bra is a soft-cup bra, which doesn't do much to change the shape of a girl's breasts.
 Soft-cup bras come in different fabrics and thicknesses and some may have an underwire.
 Underwire is a U-shaped wire inside the fabric that goes under the breasts to help support them.
 If a girl's breasts are C cup or larger, an underwire bra is a good choice.

 A Girl's Changing Shape